tgoc99/llmbox/docs/personifeed-prd.md

 #### Acceptance Criteria

-1. Next.js 14 app created in `web-personifeed/` directory
+1. New route created at `web/app/personifeed/page.tsx` in existing Next.js app
 2. Landing page includes:
    - Hero section with service name and tagline
    - Clear value proposition (e.g., "Your AI-powered daily digest, tailored to you")